Ralph W. Aigler: Law professor

 Aigler joined the faculty of Michigan's Law School and served as professor of law until 1954.
 He was a renowned expert in the area of property law and was one of the advisors to the American Law Institute in the preparation of the first Restatement of the Law on Property in 1936.
 Aigler published at least 123 articles on legal topics including real property, negotiable instruments, trusts, banks and banking, and Constitutional law.
 He also served as the President of the Association of American Law Schools.

 Return to the Big Ten Conference

-In addition to his work as a law professor, Aigler also served as the University's faculty representative to the Big Ten Conference from 1917–1955, and chairman of Michigan's Faculty Board in Control of Athletics from 1917–1942.
+In addition to his work as a law professor, Aigler also served as the University's faculty representative to the Big Ten Conference from 1917 to 1955, and chairman of Michigan's Faculty Board in Control of Athletics from 1917 to 1942.
 Michigan had left the Big Ten Conference in 1907, and Aigler led the school back into Conference membership.
-In June 1917, The New York Times reported that the Conference's faculty representatives had voted unanimously to invite Michigan to resume athletic relations with the "Big Nine."
+In June 1917, The New York Times reported that the Conference's faculty representatives had voted unanimously to invite Michigan to resume athletic relations with the "Big Nine".
 The article noted that "Professor R.W.
 Aigler, Chairman of Michigan's Athletic Board of Control", attended the meeting as Michigan's representative.